SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 ### Graphics
 * The iGPU is `Intel UHD Graphics 620`, and its enabled using `Ig-Platform-id=0x191E0000`
 * For HDMI Implementation we need patched the FrameBuffer & HDMI audio, I have already patched it in Config.plist
 * The discrete graphics' name is `NVIDIA GeForce MX150`, and its disabled becuase macOS doesn't support Optimus technology.
-Plus Battery Life if Improved to 6-7 hours of Backup.
+Plus Battery Life is Improved to 6-7 hours of Backup.
 * Native brightness hotkey support; using DSDT.aml patched from RehabMan's [[Guide] Patching DSDT/SSDT for LAPTOP backlight control](https://www.tonymacx86.com/threads/guide-patching-dsdt-ssdt-for-laptop-backlight-control.152659/).

 ### Touchpad